BakersDozenBagels/KtaneSkins/README.md

 ```

 New modules are added to the settings automatically.
 The default `$` skin is set to have 0 weight, and each other skin is set to have 1 weight by default.

+Note that if no skin is enabled, then the default will be used.

 # Contributing